-2 Draft Rule determination
+2 Final Rule Determination

-2.1 Commission's draft Rule determination
+2.1 Commission's determination

-In accordance with section 99 of the NEL the Commission has made this draft Rule determination in relation to the Rule proposed by AEMO.

-The Commission has determined it should make, with amendments, the proposed Rule by AEMO11.
+In accordance with section 102 of the NEL the Commission has made this final Rule determination in relation to the Rule proposed by AEMO.
+In accordance with section 103 of the NEL the Commission has determined to make, with amendments, the Rule proposed by the Rule proponent.

-The Commission's reasons for making this draft Rule determination are set out in section 3.1
+The Commission's reasons for making this final Rule determination are set out in section 3.1.

-A draft of the proposed Rule that the Commission proposes to be made (Draft Rule) is attached to and published with this draft Rule determination.
-The Draft Rule is different from the proposed Rule by the AEMO.
+The National Electricity Amendment (Amendments to PASA-related Rules) Rule 2010 No [13] (Rule as Made) is published with this final Rule determination.
+The Rule as Made commences on 16 December 2010.
+The Rule as Made is different from the Rule proposed by the Rule Proponent.
 Its key features are described in section 3.2.